farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Pipeline_with_Airflow/Sparkify_Data_Pipeline_with_Airflow/README.md

 + The last  DAG `“Run_data_quality_checks”` will be created with the help of `“DataQualityOperator”`.

 ### `How to run the Airflow DAG:`
-I used udacity project workspace to input requried codes for the airflow project.
+I used udacity project workspace to input requried codes for the `airflow-data-pipeline`.
 Additionally we needed some AWS related information, for instance
 + We had to input connection variables (user informaitons) & Redshift connection(cluster & databse creation) from AWS to Airflow.
 + In Airflow then turn the DAG execution ON.
 + View the Web UI on Graph-View and Tree-View for DAG progress.